csells/simplefin_dart/README.md

 2. After authentication, visit [https://bridge.simplefin.org/simplefin/create](https://bridge.simplefin.org/simplefin/create).
    This page generates a **Setup Token** (a long Base64 string).
-3. Copy the setup token into your `.env` file as `SIMPLEFIN_SETUP_TOKEN`.
+3. Run `dart run example/main.dart --claim <SETUP_TOKEN>`.
+The command exchanges the setup token for an **Access URL** and prints `SIMPLEFIN_ACCESS_URL=...`.
-4. Run the example script once.
-It exchanges the setup token for an **Access URL** and prints it.
-Replace the setup token in your `.env` file with the newly returned `SIMPLEFIN_ACCESS_URL` for subsequent use.
+   Append or paste that line into your `.env` file.
-5. Keep the access URL secure—anyone with the URL can read the associated account data until you revoke it in the Bridge UI.
+4. Keep the access URL secure—anyone with the URL can read the associated account data until you revoke it in the Bridge UI.

 ## Testing